PouryaSoleimani/NEXT-V13/TUTORIAL.md

 E - forcing use to put an alt text for our image
 <!--?
 PRO PROPS FOR IMAGE -->
 A - the `width` and `height` props in <Image> tags , defines the resolution of the image , not the size , the higher the numbers, the better resoultion , and also more size in storage
+B - `quality` props in <Image> tags : it defines the quality of image by percentage , it accepts a number between `0-100` and the default value is `80`
+C - `priority` is a prop for <Image> tag accepts boolean `true or false` and the difference is when you set the priority to `true` for an Image , the lazyLoading for the image will be disabled
+- and it will be loaded at the first load of our page D -